Georgii31/Galpha-Project-Showcase/README.md

-# Source code available to upon request.
+# Source code available upon request.
 The request can be done via email or LinkedIn.